kelvinzer0/udp-relay/README.md

 ### Public Relay List

 If you are running a **TCP/UDP Relay** instance and would like to share your relay with the community, please **fork this repository**, edit the table below by adding your relay information, and submit a **pull request**.
-I’ll be happy to review and approve it.
+I'll be happy to review and approve it.

 | No | Relay IP / Host         | Port TCP | Date Start Active |
 | -- | ----------------------- | -------- | ----------------- |
 | 1  | `udp-relay.hobihaus.space` | 80     | 2025-09-12        |
 ---